JaveedIshaq/docker-learning-notes-commands/README.md

 # docker-learning-notes-commands
 Docker related learning notes and commands

-Certainly!
 Here's a list of some commonly used Docker commands along with brief explanations of what each command does:

 1. **docker run**:
    - **Explanation**: This command is used to create and start a new container from a Docker image.
 You specify an image, and Docker creates an instance of it as a running container.